 We filed a registration statement on Form S-1 in connection with the distribution (the "distribution") by PGSC to its stockholders of all the outstanding shares of common stock of the Company, par value \$0.01 per share.
 The registration statement was declared effective by the Securities and Exchange Commission ("SEC") on April 9, 2015.
 On April 6, 2015, the Company filed a Form 8-A with the SEC to register its shares of common stock under Section 12(b) of the Securities Exchange Act of 1934, as amended.
 The distribution, which effected a spin-off of the Company from PGSC, was made on April 17, 2015, to PGSC stockholders of record on April 14, 2015.
 On the distribution date, stockholders of PGSC received one share of Company common stock for every 20 shares of PGSC common stock held.
-Up to and including the distribution date, PGSC common stock traded on the "regular-way" market; that is, with an entitlement to shares of Company independent from PGSC.
+Up to and including the distribution date, PGSC common stock traded on the "regular-way" market; that is, with an entitlement to shares of Company common stock distributed pursuant to the distribution.
+As a result of the distribution, the Company is now a publicly traded company independent from PGSC.
 On April 20, 2015, the Company's shares of common stock commenced trading on the NYSE American LLC (formerly NYSE MKT) under the symbol "PZG".
 An aggregate of 8,101,371 shares of Company common stock were distributed in the distribution.
 In connection with our separation from PGSC and PGSC's merger with and into Coeur Mining, Inc. ("Coeur"), PGSC contributed approximately \$8.45 million to us as an equity contribution, and we issued 417,420 shares of our common stock, par value \$0.01 per share, to Coeur in exchange for a cash payment by Coeur in the amount of \$1.47 million.